 Ingredient substitutions

 I encourage making ingredient substitutions where you need to, especially with regard to the citrus and garnish.
-Instead of lime juice, you can opt for lemon juice, or grapefruit juice to switch things up.
-Additionally, you can get creative with the herbs you top your dish with, add black sesame seeds for contrast and colour and more.
+Instead of lime juice, you can opt for lemon juice or grapefruit juice to switch things up.
+Additionally, you can get creative with the herbs you top your dish with, add black sesame seeds for contrast, colour, and more.

 Serving Suggestions